 10 Popular FSA-eligible OTC items

-Take this time to go through your bathroom and medicine cabinet to see what useful medications you may be missing.
+Take this time to go through your bathroom and medicine cabinet to see what needed medications you may be missing.
 If you already have these products at home, see if they've expired and need to be replaced.
 It's also a good idea to have a travel pack with health essentials in your purse or at work.

 Here are the top 10 FSA-eligible items you should have in your medicine cabinet: